RA-Company/ctd/README.md

 GetCompaniesApiInfo retrieves information about the company using the Chat2Desk API.
 It uses the APICompaniesApiInfo method to fetch the company information and handles errors.
 If the response status is not "success", it returns nil.
-It returns a pointer to a CompaniesApiInfoData struct, which contains the company information.
+It returns a pointer to a CompaniesApiInfo struct, which contains the company information.

 Parameters:
   - ctx: The context for the request, allowing for cancellation and timeouts.